LadybirdBrowser/ladybird/Documentation/BuildInstructionsLadybird.md

 BUILD_PRESET=Debug ./Meta/ladybird.sh run ladybird
 ```

+Note that debug symbols are available in both Release and Debug builds.

+### The chromes

-Either way, Ladybird will be built with one of the following browser chromes, depending on the platform:
+Ladybird will be built with one of the following browser chromes (graphical frontends), depending on the platform:
 * [AppKit](https://developer.apple.com/documentation/appkit?language=objc) - The native chrome on macOS.
 * [Qt](https://doc.qt.io/qt-6/) - The chrome used on all other platforms.
 * [Android UI](https://developer.android.com/develop/ui) - The native chrome on Android.